 Whole-genome sequencing linked all of these cases which showed up between April, 2017, and this August.

 Thirty-two people were treated in hospitals and one died.

-The United States Centers for Disease Control and Prevention (U.S. CDC) previously that were linked to raw turkey exposure.
+The United States Centers for Disease Control and Prevention (U.S. CDC) previously investigated similar Salmonella illnesses in several states that were linked to raw turkey exposure.

 There were some turkey products recalled in the U.S., but none were from Canada.